 Ohio offers cooperative college agreements

-University preparedness has also been the name of the game for new articulation agreements in Ohio.
+University preparedness has also been the name of the game for new matriculation agreements in Ohio.
 When the Ohio legislature mandated the move from quarters to semesters for all public institutions in 2012, Cincinnati State Technical and Community College

 and the University of Cincinnati

 set to work expanding their transferability agreement.
-Articulation agreements between the two schools are nothing new, but this time around they wanted to establish something that was more comprehensive and that would address UC’s rising admission standards.
+Matriculation agreements between the two schools are nothing new, but this time around they wanted to establish something that was more comprehensive and that would address UC’s rising admission standards.

 “It used to be that anybody who applied [to UC] pretty much got admission,” says Robert White, Cincinnati State's media relations coordinator.
 “But UC has recently gotten to be quite selective.”
-UC’s ACT score requirements have gone up as its enrolment numbers grow.
+UC’s ACT score requirements have gone up as its enrollment numbers grow.
 In general, four-year schools are now less inclined to spend time or resources on remediation for students who are not ready for the coursework.

 Smaller classes and more support pave the way